JindrichPolivka/aye/index.md

 ## Hi, Iam Jindra
 <img align="right" width="270" height="200" src="mememe5.jpg">

-## I am aspiring to be a graphic designer, currently studying at the University of creative communications in Prague in my 3rd year towards a bachelors.
+## I am aspiring to be a graphic designer, currently studying at the University of creative communications in Prague in my 3rd year towards a bachelors degree.
+## Throughout my studies i have came in touch with different avenues of this field and although im currently most enticed by the possibility of work in print media Iam open to the challenge of toher work as well.
+So dont hesitate to contac me with with any kind of project you would like to discus.
+## Outside of design I spend my time playin with yoyos and making clothes.